EricssonResearch/cloud-native-app-simulator/docs/generator-parameters.md

 ### CPU Complexity

+The CPU stressor will lock threads for exclusive access while it is executing.
+This prevents the service from responding to requests on that thread.

 #### Required attributes

 * **execution_time**: Determines how much time each thread will spend busy-waiting when responding to a request.